sahasrara62/linux-fun/README.md

 # linux-fun-insults
-how to show sarcastic comment or insult in terinal  when someone write wrong password
+how to show sarcastic comment or insult in linux terminal/konsole  when someone write wrong password.